muratk3n/thirdwave/en/tweets/2019/week43.md

 On healtcare spending Warr Buffy says "healthcare spending is already approaching 20 cents on the dollar.
 There is only 100 cents on the dollar".
-Dude how bout just saying **percent**?
+How bout just saying **percent**?
 People need to do more to communicate the situation - cuz it is dire.

 *2019-10-21 17:37:14*